Gajrela Recipe / Carrot Kheer - Yummy Traditional Page Not Found - Yummy Traditional

 10. Further, stir to mix on medium-low flame until everything is incorporated

-11. Towards the end adjust the sugar to taste and add kewra essence
+11. Towards the end, adjust the sugar to taste and add kewra essence

-14. Transfer to the serving dish
+13. Transfer to the serving dish

-15. Garnish with remaining dry fruits
+14. Garnish with the remaining dry fruits

-16. Allow to completely cool down and then keep in the fridge for an hour
+15. Allow to completely cool down and then keep in the fridge for an hour

-*Not be duplicated, rewritten or published without permission- Thank you!
+*Not be duplicated, rewritten, or published without permission- Thank you!

 Have you any doubts about this blog kindly let me know